LAFKA 75 YEARS

 The End of the century is managed by the third generation and there’s plenty of work

 In the early 2000s preparations were made to celebrate the 75th anniversary and Olavi Jokinen wrote Lafka’s history.
 It was discovered that time had even “modernized” Lafka a little bit, and in 2003 we made our first website.
 In 2007 Lafka’s operations received a fourth generation when Vesa Jokinen left his previous job and became a full-time employee of Lafka and part-owner of the company.
-He had worked at Lafka as a clerk for several decades, so he was familiar with Lafka’s operations.
+He had worked at Lafka for several decades, so he was familiar with Lafka’s operations.

 With our great employees and a loyal customer base, we are confident about the future.
 In 2024 we turned 96 years old, and all of this time we have been operating in the same premises, on Tarkk’ampujankatu street in the Ullanlinna neighborhood of Helsinki.
 As you can see, Lafka has been a small family run company and that’s the way we want to keep it!
 There is a saying that “a bookbinder loves books more than money”, based on Lafka’s history we can truly say that this statement is true!